stevenpencle/D6-LOA/README.md

 ![alt text](Documentation/template_architecture_controllers.jpg "Controllers")

-The _Controllers_ namespace is where we implement the APIs for the endpoints exposed by the server application.
+The _Controllers_ namespace is the APIs for the endpoints exposed by the server application are located.
 Controllers have the sole responsibility for enforcing security concerns within the application.

 - **Email** API for sending an email via the _IEmailService_.
 - **Security** API for retrieving a _ClientToken_ and impersonation (in development).
 Unlike the other controllers, the _Security_ controller also exposes some synchronous endpoints for redirecting to the _Open ID_ identity providers for authentication.